Ellednera/MapSearching/README.md

 All you need to do is just edit, compile and run this file and add on stuff if you want to.

 The main part includes the codes to use all the assets as well as displaying the graphics.
-For the algorithm part, just copy and past the codes indicated with **// COP** and **// CSP**

 #### private static void test_stationDictionary(CityMap map, String lookup_name)
 #### private static void test_stationDictionary(CityMap map, String[] lookup_names)